KobeLemon/learn-docker-kl/Notes/Docker and Kubernetes - The Big Picture/docker-module.md

   - Next, you push the image to a registry.
 You can have your own on-premises or private registries, or push to DockerHub.

-  - `PS: C:\FOLDERPATH> docker image push DOCKERID/APPNAME:TAG`
+  - `docker image push DOCKERID/APPNAME:TAG`

-  - Class Example: `PS: C:\docker-demo> docker image push nigelpoulton/ctr-demo:2`
+  - Class Example: `docker image push nigelpoulton/ctr-demo:2`

   - DockerHub is really similar to GitHub, your Docker Image should show up shortly after pushing it to DH.